A question asked on Facebook led to the first meeting of two Facebook friends.

 This past Wednesday afternoon I sent a message to a photography friend asking if she uses, or if she has ever used, a camera bean bag when taking pictures.
 My friend wrote back that she uses a camera bean bag frequently and that she loves it.
 As it turned out, my friend’s camera bean bag was the exact bean bag that I had been considering for purchase.
 I was undecided as to what size bean bag to purchase, as well as whether or not I would use one.
 My photography friend lives a couple hours’ drive east of my hometown.
 I asked if she would be coming over this way anytime soon.
 If so, I could try out her camera bean bag prior to making a decision whether or not to purchase one for myself.
 Talk about timing!
 My friend, Bernadette, and her husband Tom would be in Erie on Friday.
 We quickly made plans to meet up in Erie on Friday afternoon.

 Bernadette and I became Facebook friends on January 10, this year.
 While searching for photographs taken at Presque Isle State Park, Bernadette stumbled onto pictures that I had taken that led her to my Facebook page.
 Bernadette sent me a Facebook friend request.
 I accepted Bernadette’s friend request, after noting that we had one friend in common and that we were members of the same Facebook group, a group of photographers who like to photograph Pennsylvania elk.
 Since becoming Facebook friends, we have been admiring each others’ photography.
-In addition to sharing her photography on Facebook, Bernadette maintains a website, Edge of the Woods Photography, to showcase her beautiful scenes of nature, wildlife, old buildings and landscapes.

 Yesterday, soon after Bob came home from work, we left home en route Erie, PA.
 We met Bernadette and Tom for lunch at Molly Brannigans Irish Pub.
 For the next hour or so the four of us ate a good lunch and enjoyed getting to know each other.
 We talked about what work we do (or did), retirement plans (seems to be more on my mind now that I am 60 years old), motorcycling, photography and future opportunities to meet up.
 The conversation flowed.
 I didn’t sense any feeling of nervousness among the four of us on this our first meeting.